 - Risk Management Program – An ongoing risk management program provides continuous maintenance and insight on your risk profile and how to enhance your security.
 This comprehensive program enables you to prioritize your security investments while practicing reasonable security.

 - Privacy – CCPA is the most sweeping legislation to date in the U.S. that concerns the protection of personal information.
 It broadens the definition of what constitutes personal information and gives California citizens greater control over what companies can do with their personal data.
 The California privacy law includes the right to exempt their own personal information from being shared or purchased on the open market.
 Understand the impact this change and other states’ requirements have on your organization.
 Know what private information you manage and where it is located to properly secure – conduct sensitive data scanning to ensure you have a current data inventory of sensitive information.

 - Cyber Security Awareness Training – With many employees now working remotely, they are targets for hackers.
 Ensure they understand the potential threats they may experience and best practices to prevent cyber attacks on your bank, institution, or customer data.
 Security Awareness training will provide guidance on how to detect suspicious activity and what to do in the event of a security incident.

 - Security Engineering & Tools: Ensure you have the proper infrastructure to defend sensitive data of your clients, employees, and more.
 Conduct sensitive data scanning, security architecture reviews and implement threat monitoring programs to proactively secure against cyber threats and minimize your risk.
+Ensure you have the required security controls like multifactor authentication (MFA) or web application firewalls (WAF).
 A consistent and steady review of your threat landscape is a best practice for your industry through a managed detection and response program (MDR) or our proactive Threat Hunting Program.